fiunchinho/armesto.net/content/post/2017-05-20-introducing-wimpy.md

 This role will deploy your application as an [Auto Scaling Group](https://docs.aws.amazon.com/autoscaling/latest/userguide/AutoScalingGroup.html) with [Scaling Policies](https://docs.aws.amazon.com/autoscaling/latest/userguide/policy_creating.html) that will scale up and down the number of instances.
 Each instance will run the application's Docker container, supervised by systemd.

 If you want, it will create a new [Route53 DNS](https://aws.amazon.com/route53/) register pointing to your [Load Balancer](https://aws.amazon.com/elasticloadbalancing/), which will balance the traffic between all the instances in your Auto Scaling Group.

+The role offers two different deployment strategies.

+#### Rolling Update
+Using this deployment strategy, we rely [on the built-in Rolling Update mechanism for Auto Scaling Groups](https://cloudonaut.io/rolling-update-with-aws-cloudformation/), where each instance of the Auto Scaling Group is replaced by a new instance that contains the version being deployed.
+If something fails while replacing old instances with new ones, AWS will handle the rollback for us.

+#### Blue / Green (Red / Black) deployment
+In this strategy, we create a new CloudFormation for every deploy.
+[This means that every deploy will generate a new Auto Scaling Group](https://martinfowler.com/bliki/BlueGreenDeployment.html) (which instances contain the version being deployed), a new Load Balancer and a new DNS register.
+Since now we have two different registers for the same domain name (one for each version deployed), Wimpy uses Route53 weighted registers to control how much traffic goes to every version.

+You can tune how much traffic goes to new versions, so you can use this feature for [canary releases](https://martinfowler.com/bliki/CanaryRelease.html).
+This is great for testing in production with real traffic.

 ## More info
 You can learn more about the project [in the documentation page](https://wimpy.github.io/docs/).